jay-o-sullivan/pc-builder/README.md

 In this section of the README, you can mention potential future enhancements or features that you plan to add to the PC Part Picker app.
 These enhancements might include:

-   **User Accounts**: Implementing user accounts could allow users to save their configurations and access them across different sessions or devices.
+- **User Accounts**: Implementing user accounts could allow users to save their configurations and access them across different sessions or devices.

-   **Component Compatibility Check**: Adding a compatibility check feature that ensures selected components are compatible with each other could help users avoid compatibility issues.
+- **Component Compatibility Check**: Adding a compatibility check feature that ensures selected components are compatible with each other could help users avoid compatibility issues.

-   **Component Reviews**: Integrating component reviews and ratings could provide users with additional insights before making their selections.
+- **Component Reviews**: Integrating component reviews and ratings could provide users with additional insights before making their selections.

-   **Price Tracking**: Offering price tracking functionality to notify users of price drops or deals on their selected components.
+- **Price Tracking**: Offering price tracking functionality to notify users of price drops or deals on their selected components.

-   **Comparison Tool**: Creating a comparison tool that allows users to compare multiple configurations side by side.
+- **Comparison Tool**: Creating a comparison tool that allows users to compare multiple configurations side by side.

-   **Export and Sharing**: Enabling users to export their configurations or share them with others through URLs or social media.
+- **Export and Sharing**: Enabling users to export their configurations or share them with others through URLs or social media.

-## UX/UI Design

 ## Technologies Used

 The PC Part Picker app was developed using a combination of programming languages, frameworks, and tools.
 Here is a list of the key technologies used in the development process:

-**Python**: The core logic of the application, including user interactions and data processing, was implemented using the Python programming language.
+   - **Python**: The core logic of the application, including user interactions and data processing, was implemented using the Python programming language.

-**Google Sheets API**: The app leverages the Google Sheets API to read and write data to Google Sheets, allowing users to select components, save builds, and retrieve information.
+   - **Google Sheets API**: The app leverages the Google Sheets API to read and write data to Google Sheets, allowing users to select components, save builds, and retrieve information.

-**gspread**: The gspread library was used to interact with the Google Sheets API in Python, enabling seamless communication between the app and the Google Sheets spreadsheets.
+   - **gspread**: The gspread library was used to interact with the Google Sheets API in Python, enabling seamless communication between the app and the Google Sheets spreadsheets.

-**Google OAuth**: The app utilizes Google OAuth 2.0 for secure user authentication and authorization to access Google Sheets data.
+   - **Google OAuth**: The app utilizes Google OAuth 2.0 for secure user authentication and authorization to access Google Sheets data.

-**CodeAnywhere**: The development environment was set up and managed using CodeAnywhere, providing an online platform for coding, testing, and collaboration.
+   - **CodeAnywhere**: The development environment was set up and managed using CodeAnywhere, providing an online platform for coding, testing, and collaboration.

-**Heroku**: The PC Part Picker app was deployed using Heroku, a cloud platform that allows applications to be hosted and accessible online.
+   - **Heroku**: The PC Part Picker app was deployed using Heroku, a cloud platform that allows applications to be hosted and accessible online.

 ## Testing